 Researchers have recently begun to explore pranayama breathing practices as a potential component of a broad set of tools to manage chronic asthma.
-Initial results are promising.
-So far researchers have conducted preliminary studies to examine the effects of various pranayama breathing practices on specific measures of breathing such as forced vital capacity, forced expiratory volume, and peak expiratory flow.
+Interestingly, the initial results are promising.
+So far researchers have conducted preliminary studies to examine the effects of various pranayama breathing practices on specific measures of breathing.
+Those include measures such as forced vital capacity, forced expiratory volume, and peak expiratory flow.
 However, the researchers conducting this study saw a need for further research on the effects of pranayama breathing practices on simply controlling asthma, as well as impacts on quality of life.

 How does pranayama affect people with asthma?

 Fifty total participants were involved in the study.
 All participants had experienced asthma for at least six months and it was diagnosed by a doctor.

 Participants who were selected for the pranayama treatment group performed a pranayama practice for 20 minutes daily for one month.
 Those participants in the control group did 20 minutes of daily relaxation.
 Researchers measured asthma control, pulmonary function, and quality of life of both treatment groups before starting the pranayama treatment and one month after the treatment began.